-Cost includes accommodations in 3 and 4-star hotels, all breakfasts, four dinners (including a welcome and farewell dinner), private motorcoach (often with wifi and restroom on board), full-time tour guide, additional local guides, all admissions to any attractions on the itinerary.
+Cost includes accommodations in 3 and 4-star hotels, all breakfasts, four dinners (including a welcome and farewell dinner), private motorcoach (restroom on board), full-time tour guide, additional local guides, all admissions to any attractions on the itinerary.
 Over 20 group excursions.
 Free day in a major city.

 For more information on the Thin Places Tour experience read The Thin Places Tour Experience.